cmlakhan/old_website/codeGeneration/content/firstPost.md

 Title: Introduction
 Date: 2017-12-03 10:20
 Category: Information
-Tags:
-Slug:
 Authors: Chirag Lakhani
-Summary:

 About Me:
 ==================
-I am a postdoctoral fellow in the [Department of Biomedical Informatics] (http://dbmi.hms.harvard.edu/>)at Harvard Medical School where I am mentored by [Chirag Patel](http://www.chiragjpgroup.org/).
+I am a postdoctoral fellow in the [Department of Biomedical Informatics] (http://dbmi.hms.harvard.edu/)at Harvard Medical School where I am mentored by [Chirag Patel](http://www.chiragjpgroup.org/).
 Before coming to Harvard I was a Data Scientist at [HelloWallet](http://www.hellowallet.com/).
 I also have a PhD in mathematics from [North Carolina State University](https://math.sciences.ncsu.edu/).

 Research Interests: